ShemDennis/Phase_2_Project/README.md

 - [TheMovieDB](https://www.themoviedb.org/)
 - [The Numbers](https://www.the-numbers.com/)

-Because it was collected from various locations, the different files have different formats.
+That we used.
+Because the data was collected from various locations, the different files have different formats.
 Some are compressed CSV (comma-separated values) or TSV (tab-separated values) files that can be opened using spreadsheet software or pd.read_csv, while the data from IMDB is located in a SQLite database.

 ## How to contribute/ Usage
 - Fork this repository